-One of the websites which consistently features high in the Govmetric satisfaction top 10 is the site for the States of Jersey; not strictly speaking UK local government, but close enough for the purpose under discussion.
-On hearing about Jersey's success, a friend and colleague, new to working in the local government digital sector, went to look at their website and landed on https://www.jersey.com/ .
+One of the websites which consistently features at the top end of the Govmetric satisfaction top 10, ie, in the not great not terrible range, is the site for the States of Jersey; not strictly speaking UK local government, but close enough for the purpose under discussion.
+When I was discussing this in the office, a friend and colleague, new to working in the local government digital sector, went to look at their website and landed on https://www.jersey.com/ .
 'Wow', they said, until I pointed out that was the tourism promotion website, and Jersey's government website is https://www.gov.je/ , which looks somewhat more like any standard UK local government website.

 Why is it the limit of our ambition to build websites which look like standard local government websites?
 Why is it not our ambition to build websites with the same vibrancy and attractiveness of tourism promotion websites?
 Both classes of websites have the same intrinsic goals - to attract users to the site to engage them in what the organisation (be it the city or the council) has to offer, and to pursuade them to make a quick decision to act there and then.
 There is no inherent reason why we have to present our top tasks - such is the importance they'll always have on our sites, however they're determined - in a boring plain white oblong on the screen, there is no reason why we cannot present our top tasks in a manner which makes the user go 'wow'.
 We will never make a user feel good about paying a parking fine, but if we make the experience of paying it be done a little more flair we might make them resent it less.
 If we make the information about parking in our districts easier to navigate, more engaging to view, and more up to the minute when they park their car, people might incur fewer parking fines in the first place.
 And if we put the same amount of effort into making the pages on the website containing the county's parking strategy as engaging and readable as the website editor of an online general interest magazine puts into making an article engaging and readable, then we'll have an increase in the number of active and civically engaged citizens who better understand the thinking behind the decisions we have to make and are less likely to complain to us when we have to make difficult ones based on impossible choices.